enatario/SCSS-Base/README.md

 This is a list of variables for a handful of unicode characters that are used fairly often.

 #### `_variables.scss`
 This is a base file for all variables.
-There are a lot of variables already defined, but this is just mean to be a starting point that can work for many projects.
+There are a lot of variables already defined, but this is just meant to be a starting point that can work for many projects.
 Edit and add to this depending on your project's needs.
 - I find the easiest naming convention for variables uses a modified [BEM](http://getbem.com/introduction/) approach: `block`-`modifier`.
 So instead of using `$blue` and `$green`, you would define those colors as `$color-blue` and `$color-green`.
 This keeps variables predictable and readable.

 ***